jacoblgit/jacoblgit.github.io/README.md

-Personal research website for William Yang
+Personal research website for Jacob Lessing

-Template code from [Andy Zeng](https://github.com/andyzeng/andyzeng.github.io), which was inspired by [Jon's website](https://jonbarron.info/).
+Template code from [William Yang](https://yangwill.github.io/) based on the portfolio from [Andy Zeng](https://github.com/andyzeng/andyzeng.github.io), which was inspired by [Jon's website](https://jonbarron.info/).